Skip to content

 sase bead show <id>

-Display complete details for an issue including status, type, tier, epic count, parent/children, dependencies, blockers, description, notes, ChangeSpec metadata, and linked plan path.
+Display complete details for an issue including status, type, tier, epic count, parent/children, dependencies, blockers, description, notes, ChangeSpec metadata, model, and linked plan path.

 sase bead ready